 Here are our top ideas to celebrate your first wedding anniversary.

 Share Your First Dance (Again)

 Play your song and take each other for a spin across your living room floor.
 If you took lessons or did a choreographed dance on your wedding day, you can see if you both still remember all of the moves.
 Go further and compile a playlist of all the songs that define your relationship, from the time you began dating till now.
 Or, search for all versions of your favorite song on Spotify and play it all day.

 Paper has long been a traditional gift for a first anniversary (Time reports it as a symbol of harmony, along with other materials for subsequent years), and it presents the perfect opportunity to practice your penmanship.
 Write your loved one a poem, haiku (a Japanese poem consisting of three lines with five, seven, then five syllables per line respectively), song, or story...
 It doesn't really matter as long as your words come from your heart.
 Other creative ideas might include writing a letter to your partner about your hopes for the future, or a letter summarizing the things you've learned about yourself and as a couple in your first year of marriage.

 Many couples freeze the top tier of their wedding cake to eat on their first wedding anniversary.
 Alternatively, you could enlist the bakery to make a new, smaller cake or cupcakes in the same flavors and decorative theme as your wedding cake.
 Have your dietary preferences changed in the last year?
 Recreate the wedding cake using alternative or substitute ingredients.

-To best preserve your cake in the freezer, wrap it in plastic or store it in a Ziplock bag, being careful to remove all of the air bubbles and pockets; as if it were vacuum.
+To best preserve your cake in the freezer, wrap it in plastic or store it in a Ziplock bag, being careful to remove all of the air bubbles and pockets.